krassykrastev/FileStarter/README.md

 - Prevents launching duplicate instances
 - Built-in retry mechanism and launch verification
 - Startup health check for missing custom files
-- Start VPN first -> starts VPN first and only when it's connected then starts the selected file(s)
+- Start VPN first and only when it's connected then starts the selected file(s)

 ---